SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Introduction

 However, the inherent flexibility of Eager Mode frameworks renders existing swap techniques ineffective.
-These techniques typically follows a \textit{profiling → policy generation → policy application} workflow.
-Based on the assumption of consistent operator sequences, existing swap techniques collect operator and tensor usage information during a single training iteration, generate a swap policy accordingly, and then directly apply the policy to subsequent iterations.
-But dynamic features like conditional branches~\cite{pytorch_cond}, mixed-precision computation~\cite{micikevicius2018mixedprecisiontraining} and others~\cite{10.1145/3600006.3613152, 285072, 10.1145/3694715.3695969} bring varying operator sequences across different training iterations, creating conflicts with the prior assumption.
-When the operator sequence changes, the policy generated for earlier sequences is invalidated, resulting in several issues. (i) Undersized tensor swapped: swapped tensors may be smaller than intended, failing to provide sufficient memory savings to prevent Out-of-Memory (OOM) issues; (ii) Misaligned lifetimes: a mismatch between the actual lifetimes of swapped tensors and their assigned swap-out/in timing can lead to suboptimal memory optimization; (iii) Runtime error: failure to promptly swap back tensors before their next use can result in training crashes.
-In general, this unpredictability not only decreases the efficiency of memory optimization but also threatens the reliability of the training system.
+Prior works~\cite{10.1145/3178487.3178491, 10.1145/3373376.3378530, 9407112, 10.1145/3373376.3378505, DBLP:conf/ics/HuXDLZZMST22} follow a typical \textit{profiling → policy generation → policy application} workflow built on the assumption of consistent operator sequences in Graph Mode frameworks.
+They profile operator and tensor behaviors from a single iteration, generate a one-time swap policy that determines which tensors to swap and when, and then directly apply this policy to subsequent iterations.
+This design works well under Graph Mode, where operator sequences and tensor identifiers remain stable.
+However, in Eager Mode, each operator is dispatched individually to the device and executed sequentially but at different paces with respect to the host.
+Dynamic features~\cite{pytorch_cond,micikevicius2018mixedprecisiontraining,10.1145/3600006.3613152, 285072, 10.1145/3694715.3695969} bring varying operator sequences across different training iterations, creating conflicts with the prior assumption.
+This makes the policy generated for earlier sequences invalid and may not only decrease the efficiency of memory optimization but also threaten the reliability of the training system.

-To enable effective swapping in the Eager Mode frameworks, we propose \sys.
-To the best of our knowledge, this is the first work that systematically handles varying operator sequences in swap-based memory optimization.
-Our analysis reveals that throughout the entire swap workflow, each phase introduces distinct and progressively evolving challenges, which we detail and address below.
+To enable efficient swapping in Eager Mode frameworks, we propose Smart-Swap, the first system that systematically supports varying operator sequences in swap-based memory optimization.
+As in Fig.~\ref{fig.e2e}, \sys also follows the \textit{Profiling → Policy generation → Policy application} workflow, comprising three modules—Lightweight Online Profiler, Policy Generator, and Executor—that address challenges across the full swap workflow, which are detailed as follows.